laravel/bootcamp.laravel.com/resources/docs/introduction.md

 [Blade](https://laravel.com/docs/blade) is the simple, yet powerful templating engine that is included with Laravel.
 Your HTML will be rendered server-side, making it a breeze to include dynamic content from your database.
 We'll also be using [Tailwind CSS](https://tailwindcss.com/) to make it look great!

 If you're not sure where to start, we think Blade is the most straight-forward.
-You can always come back and build Chirper again using JavaScript.
+You can always come back and build Chirper again using Livewire or JavaScript.

 ```blade filename=welcome.blade.php
 Greetings {{ $friend }}, let's build Chirper with Blade!